dlewiski/envy-angular/README.md

-## Planning (day 1)
+## Planning (day 1 and day 2)
 The purpose of this project is to create a website that will contain various tools to reduce your environmental impact while also displaying trending and impactful sustainability stories across the globe.
-The goal for the application is to educate the masses about diverse actions different communities are taking to address overconsumption of our natural resources and providing tools for the user to take action in their own lives.
+The goal for the application is to educate the masses about diverse actions different communities are taking to address overconsumption of our natural resources and to also provide tools for the user to take action in their own lives.
 This app will be a toolkit for individuals and communities to conserve resources and save money.

 ### Site inspiration and template
 http://www.greenmatters.com/